csg-org/esb-data-standard/docs/source/formatting/index.rst

 ESB File Structure
 ------------------

-The CSV file must be comma-delimited, UTF-8 (with BOM omitted) .csv files, named according to the `CSV Documentation`_.
+The CSV file must be comma-delimited, UTF-8 encoded (with BOM omitted), and named according to the `CSV Documentation`_.

 Header Row